dsa-ntc/peninsuladsa-ntc.github.io/_pages/public-transit.md

 :computer: ***Email***

 * Submit public comment to the SamTrans BOD before the start of the meeting at [publiccomment@samtrans.com](mailto:publiccomment@samtrans.com)!

-<h4>Practice Your Talking Points</h4>

-*  Introduce yourself (name, city, how you use SamTrans)
-*  Tell the Board how the proposed service cuts to transit agencies would impact you
-*  Ask them to join the regional funding measure (SB 63)
-*  Ask them to preserve funding for inter-agency coordination across the Bay
-*  Ask them to pursue progressive funding solutions such as a gross receipts tax so that corporations and the wealthy pay their fair share

 If you want to receive action alerts for this and future transit meetings, please join the Bay Area's public transit coalition, [Transbay Coalition](https://www.transbaycoalition.org/join/) and start following #san-mateo-county on their Slack!